Benjamin Harrison (1889-1893): The 23rd Retrospective

 - Montana became the 41st state on November 8, 1889 from the Montana Territory.

 - Washington became the 42nd state on November 2, 1889 from the Washington Territory.

 - Idaho became the 43rd state on July 3, 1890 partially from the Idaho Territory.

 Did Benjamin Harrison Care?

 He lost support of those within the party largely because of his indifferent demeanor.
 Particularly, he alienated Republican party political bosses whom felt they helped him get to the White House.
 While Benjamin Harrison did help out his fellow veterans, he nearly bankrupted the treasury in the process.

-Dependent and Disability Pension Act
+Dependent and Disability Pension Act of 1890

 President Harrison presided over the first billion dollar Congress, and passed the first comprehensive pension legislation for Civil War veterans with the Dependent and Disability Pension Act becoming law on June 27 1890.
 This turned into a boondoggle as 14 year old girls were marrying 70 year old men with knowledge they would soon get their pensions.

 At the insistence of party leaders, Harrison signed the McKinley Tariff, named after the Congressman and future President.
 As a result, foreign manufacturers ceased to export products to America, and several American corporations gained monopolies on the manufacture of many essential goods.
 The lack of foreign competition caused consumer prices to skyrocket, and Harrison’s popularity with the common man plummeted.

 Republicans had been saying the protective tariff had been primarily aimed at helping workers.
 Specifically, it would protect American workers from the products coming abroad from cheap labor.
 The increase in prices for goods outweighed those concerns.
 That’s what generally happens.